Arona155/COMP2116-final-project-/README.md

 elif state["current_state"] == "game_over":
     # show game over interface

+Core value:
-Core value: Decouples logic across different game stages It separates menu, gameplay, pause, and game-over logic so they do not interfere with each other, making the code cleaner, more stable, and easier to maintain.
+-Decouples logic across different game stages
+-It separates menu, gameplay, pause, and game-over logic so they do not interfere with each other, making the code cleaner, more stable, and easier to maintain.

 Cooldown / Timer Algorithm
 This program uses cooldown and timer algorithms to control shooting frequency and prevent unlimited firing, ensuring game balance.